aiminwei/God-s-Eye-Server/README.md

 #### Action Sets:
 1. picture:         take a picture using victims' camera (session_id specifies which victim to perform)
 2. screenshot:      get a screenshot of victim's machine (session_id specifies which victim to perform)
 3. identify:        identify victim (session_id specifies which victim to perform)
+3. history_images:  get all history images (screen shots or photos taken by users) for specific identified victim with session_id

 ### Response Format

-Example:
+Example for Execution Command Response:
 ```
 Response for screenshot or picture
 {